Product management & retention: Closing the divide between customers and the product team

 Customers will appreciate that you remembered their request and will be thrilled to get started with the new feature.

 Closing the loop this way requires little effort.
 But it shows customers you’re listening, and it’s a reminder that you’re continuously making your product more valuable for them.
-Not only will they want to stick around, they’ll become advocates who will rave about your product to others.
+Not only will they want to stick around, but they’ll also become advocates who will rave about your product to others.

 It’s time to get customer-obsessed